ibm-cloud-docs/Registry/registry_access.md

 Use your own code to access to your namespaces in {{site.data.keyword.registrylong_notm}}.

-Most users can use the [`ibmcloud cr login`](/docs/Registry?topic=Registry-containerregcli#bx_cr_login) command to simplify `docker login`, but if you are implementing automation or you are using a different client, you might want to authenticate manually.
+Most users can use the [`ibmcloud cr login`](/docs/Registry?topic=Registry-containerregcli#bx_cr_login) command to simplify `docker login`, but if you are implementing automation or you're using a different client, you might want to authenticate manually.
 You must present a username and password.
 In {{site.data.keyword.registrylong_notm}}, the username indicates the type of secret that is presented in the password.

 The following usernames are valid: